 SVG: Ideal for graphics and website iconic elements, SVGs are often used by printers and designers (as opposed to digital platforms like websites).

-As mentioned above, online logo makers like Tailor Brands should provide you with all the transparent logo files you need.
+As mentioned above, Tailor Brands’ logo creator should provide you with all the transparent logo files you need.

 However, you can also make your own logo with a transparent background – but it will require a little design finesse and some patience.

 If you’ve designed your own logo from scratch, you’ll need to use Photoshop or the equivalent to remove your background from your logo.
 Open the logo, add a transparent layer, use the Magic Wand tool to make the background transparent, and save the file as a PNG.